top of page

 If you have questions or feedback, please email info@tulsacouncil.org

-A hotel tax, also known as a lodging tax, is a fee added to the cost of short-term lodging.
-In Tulsa, it applies to hotels, motels, inns, and other short-term rental (e.g., Airbnb, VRBO, etc.) properties with five or more rooms, even if those rooms are spread across multiple buildings.
+A Hotel Guest Tax, also known as a lodging tax, is a fee added to the cost of short-term lodging.
+In Tulsa, it applies to hotels, motels, inns and other short-term rental (e.g., Airbnb, Vrbo, etc.) properties with five or more rooms, even if those rooms are spread across multiple buildings.

 City of Tulsa's Hotel Tax